Help Combat the Summer Heat

 Chickens, like so many other animals, have a hard time dealing with drastic climates.
-Whether extreme cold or heat there are a few things you can do to help them be a little less miserable.
+Whether they’re dealing with extreme cold or heat, there are a few things you can do to help them be a little less miserable.
 Try adding a few of these DIY projects into your flock management.

 Make some ahead of time and refrigerate the larger quantities.
 Freeze them into ice cubes and add the cubes as needed to their water.

 Watermelon, grapes, blueberries, strawberries, melons, or pumpkins—they all work great.
 Mash the fruit and stick them in ice cube trays.
 Freeze them up and hand them out when it’s hot.
 Another idea: fill the trays with water and mealworms, freeze, and serve.

 Apple cider vinegar (ACV) has been given to chickens for hundreds of years, because of its numerous health benefits.
 It supports the immune system, and ACV is full of vitamins, minerals, and other trace elements.
 This is particularly useful since chickens are particularly prone to respiratory problems.
 ACV is also especially rich in potassium!
 It can also help with fecal odor.
 ACV helps break down minerals and fats!

 There’s no better time than during the hot humid summer to add a little to your flock’s water.
 1 tablespoon per gallon is the dose I use for a healthy chicken.
 If they are sick, I add a little extra.